nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Component Interactions:
 The sequence diagram below describes the interaction between the various core components when a command is entered.
-In this example, the user enters the command `Add-Expense -n Expense -a 7.80` to add an expense with the name `Expense` and the amount `7.80`.
+In this example,
+the user enters the command `Add-Expense -n Expense -a 7.80` to add an expense with the name `Expense` and the amount `7.80`.

 ![Component-Interaction-On-Command-Entered](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/xzynos/tp/branch-MoneyGoWhere-Webpage/docs/diagrams/ComponentInteractionsOnCommandEntered.puml)

+* The `UserInterface` runs cotinuously in a loop.
+When the program is ready to receive the user's input, it calls `UserInterface#getConsoleCommand()` which reads the input from standard in.
+* `UserInterface#getConsoleCommand()` calls `Parser#parse()` to parse the input string into a `ConsoleCommand` object.
+* Depending on the instance of `ConsoleCommand`, the corresponding command handler function will be called.
+In the example above, `ConsoleCommand` is an instance of `ConsoleCommandAddExpense` and hence, `UserInterface#runCommandAddExpense()` is called.
+* The `UserInterface` command handler functions calls various `Data` functions to perform operations on data.
+In the example above, `UserInterface#runCommandAddExpense()` calls `Data#addExpense()` to add an expense to the program.
+* After the operations is performed, command handler functions calls `Storage` functions to save data.
+In the example above, `UserInterface#runCommandAddExpense()` calls `Storage#saveToFile()` to save the newly added expense to a file.

 ## Product scope
 ### Target user profile